 Companies often use eAuctions to reduce prices in their supply chain.
 A reverse online auction can bring competition to an area of your supply chain where you may not have received competitive bids for a while.
-In addition, eAuctions offer an opportunity for new suppliers to get into the game.
+In addition, an eAuction system offers an opportunity for new suppliers to get into the game.

 Level the Playing Field

-One reason reverse auction solutions can help you find suppliers is that new participants can compete on an even level with your long-time suppliers.
+One reason an eAuction system can help you find suppliers is that new participants can compete on an even level with your long-time suppliers.
 Publishing the requirements in an open, online RFP will make sure everybody involved in the bidding process knows what the required levels of service are among all the participants.
 Potential suppliers will be confident they know as much about the contract being bid as anyone else in the eAuction, and they will know how much they want to compete for the business.

 Few industries rival automobile manufacturing in the number and complexity of supplier relationships necessary to bring a product to market.
 Automobile manufacturers in the US historically had horrible buyer-supplier relations with their subcontractors.
 The auto companies believed they needed to play “hardball” with their suppliers to make sure they got the best price.
 But, when Japanese automakers set up shop in America, they often got better pricing.
 Research showed that the Japanese companies had opened their books to their suppliers, making them full partners in the end product.
 This difference gave the Japanese automakers had better leverage to ask for more competitive pricing in their supply contracts.